 Obviously, my drug use is exaggerated or I would long since be dead.
 I’ve already outlived the most brutal abuser of our time–Neal Cassady.
 Me and William Burroughs are the only other ones left.
 We’re the last unrepentant public dope fiends, and he’s seventy years old and claiming to be clean.

-On Gerald Ford and the Last Days of Saigon:
+Hunter S. Thompson On Gerald Ford and the Last Days of Saigon:

-Not even a criminal geek like Nixon would have been stupid enough to hold a nationally televised press conference in the wake of a disaster like Da Nang and compound the horror of what millions of US viewers had been seeing all week by refusing to deny, on camera, that he 58,000 Americans who died in Vietnam had died in vain.
+Not even a criminal geek like Nixon would have been stupid enough to hold a nationally televised press conference in the wake of a disaster like Da Nang and compound the horror of what millions of US viewers had been seeing all week by refusing to deny, on camera, that the 58,000 Americans who died in Vietnam had died in vain.
 In addition to the wives, parents, sons, daughters, and other relatives and friends of the 58,000 American dead, he was talking to more than 150,000 veterans who were wounded, maimed, crippled, in Vietnam…and the net effect of what he said might just as well have been to quote Ernest Hemingway’s description of men who died in another war, many years ago–men who were “shot down and killed like dogs, for no good reason at all.”

 My memories of that day are very acute, because it was the first time since I arrived in Saigon that I suddenly understood how close we were to the end, and how ugly it was likely to be…Carpet bombing, massive ordnance, the last doomed snarling of the white man’s empire in Asia.